guettli/future-focused-communication/README.md

 I think you can't influence your thoughts.
 But you can influence your words, your language.

-I am struggeling with finding the right words very often.
+I struggled with finding the right words very often.

 In the past people felt insulted several times, although this was not my intention